Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Benefits:

-If you score well in three skills but underperform in one, OSR can be ideal.
+Strategic consideration: If you score well in three skills but underperform in one, OSR is ideal.
 However, if multiple skills need improvement, a full retake might be more appropriate.

 How IELTS Compares to Other English Proficiency Tests

-Choosing between IELTS, TOEFL, PTE, Duolingo, or other tests?
-Here’s an honest comparison:
+Choosing between IELTS, TOEFL, PTE, or Duolingo?
+Here’s an honest IELTS vs TOEFL comparison:

 |---|---|---|---|---|